-Description of holiday cottage in Whitby, North Yorkshire, Yorkshire/Humber
+Description of holiday cottage in Whitby, Yorkshire Moors, Yorkshire/Humber

 'Awd Tuts' Cottage in the heart of Whitby Old Town is a four-storey, ex-fisherman's cottage full of charm, with low ceilings and wooden beams.